According to UJS, active warrant out for arrest of SD Democrat Congressional Candidate @ellee_spawn

 According to her public schedule, South Dakota Democrat Congressional Candidate Ellee Spawn will be appearing tonight at the Hughes/Stanley Democrats 2019 Legislative Dinner at the Community & Youth Involved Center at 19 E Main Ave, Fort Pierre, starting at about 6pm.
-And tomorrow night, she also has a fundraiser on the schedule tomorrow in Pierre.
+And tomorrow night, she has a fundraiser on the schedule in Pierre.

 (I suspect the fundraiser is a re-schedule of the one previously announced.)